aambrioso1/my_blog/README.md

 # my_blog
-A simple blog base on FlaskBlogging
+A simple blog based on the Flask-Blogging extension to the Flask web microframework.